 Hardiment studied fine art painting at Bath Academy of Art from 1982 – 1985 where she studied under Michael Simpson, Maria Lalic, and Peter Kinley and came into contact with Paula Rego, Anthony Gormley, and Susan Hiller.
 In 2009 she completed a Fine Art MA at the University of Brighton.

-Hardiment has worked predominantly with oil on canvas for forty years.
+Hardiment has worked predominantly with oil on canvas for over 35 years.

 In the 1980s, fascinated by Wassily Kandinsky’s spiritual theories of art, and abstract twentieth century painting, Hardiment’s work was driven by intuitive decisions influenced by the metaphysical nature of colour.
 With a keen critical awareness of the principles of colour field painting, the large scale abstracted architectural paintings she produced at this time was a direction validated by the study of works by Basquiat, Guston, Tapies, Marcus Lupertz and Hodgkin.